sNaticY/excelizor/README.md

     	path to place exported .lua files, export no .lua files if parameter is missing -p path
-    	[Required] Relative path of excel files folder
+    	[Required] Relative path of excel files folder -tag string
+        only field with this tag or empty string will be exported
 ```

 ## Excel Content Format